 In the image below, you can see how to add foam padding with Velcro straps between two bikes to prevent scratching.
 Cut-up pool noodles are also a great option.

-Check vertical clearance
+Check ground clearance

 Bikes that need to be mounted with adapter bars tend to hang very low when mounted on trunk racks on sedans, especially bikes with large frames or wheels.
 If your bike is too low, lowering the handlebars as well as the seat post can help raise the bike.